AnLeDro/Holistic_Immobilisation/model.md

 ---

 # Immobilisation
-Description: Immobilization is a crucial technique in biotechnology where enzymes or cells are physically or chemically attached to a solid support material.
+Description: Enzyme immobilisation is the process of attaching or confining enzymes to a solid support or within a matrix so that they remain in place and can be reused, while still retaining their catalytic activity.
 This process enhances enzyme stability, enables reuse, and facilitates continuous bioprocessing operations.
+This method enables a easy documentation and evaluation platform for immobilised enzyme processes (IEP), by taking into account, the entire production, purification, immobilisation and catalysis.
+It shows bottleneck steps during the entire process and faciliates a holistic comparison of different immobilisation techniques.

 ## Root Objects

-### Immobilisation_Spec
+### Holistic_immobilisation_method
-Description: Specification for enzyme immobilization process, including details about the enzyme and immobilization parameters.
+Description: Specification for immobilised enzyme processes, including upstream, downstream, immobilisation and catalysis.

 - enzyme
   - Type: Enzyme
-  - Description: Details of the enzyme to be immobilized, including source and characteristics
+  - Description: Details of the enzyme to be immobilised, incuding enzyme expression and purification.
 - immobilisation
   - Type: Immobilisation
+  - Description: Details on the immobilsiation technique, inlcuding immobilisation chemistry, activity and efficiency.
 - storage_conditions
   - Type: StorageConditions
+  - Description: Details on the storage stability.
 - catalytic_performance
   - Type: CatalyticPerformance
+  - Description: Details on the catalysed reaction.
 - mKPIs_efficiency
   - Type: mKPIsEfficiency
+  - Description: meta key performance indicators, for a holistic comparison of immobilised enzyme processes.

 ## General information